GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/10.891-900/05.Joy-to-the-World/docs.md

 ---
+title: |
-title: 895.
-Joy to the World
+    895. Joy to the World - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 895.
+Joy to the World.
+Joy to the world, the Lord will come!
+Let earth receive her King; Let ev'ry heart prepare him room, And heav'n and nature sing, And heav'n and nature sing, And heav'n, and heav'n and nature sing.
+    keywords:  |
-    keywords: Christ in Song, Joy to the World, Joy to the world, the Lord will come!,
+        Christ in Song, adventhymnals, advent hymnals, Joy to the World, Joy to the world, the Lord will come!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 895. JOY TO THE WORLD
+####  Christ in Song,

 ```txt
 1.